WoltLab/docs.woltlab.com/docs/migration/wsc60/php.md

 ## Migration to `FileProcessorFormField`

 Previously, the `UploadFormField` class was used to create file upload fields in forms.
-Now, the new `FileProcessorFormField` should be used, which separates file validation and processing into a dedicated class, the `IFileProcessor`.
+It is strongly recommended to use the new `FileProcessorFormField` instead which separates file validation and processing into a dedicated class, the `IFileProcessor`.

-Only the fileID or several fileIDs now need to be saved in the database.
+Only the fileID (or fileIDs) now need to be saved in the database.
-These should have a foreign key to `wcf1_file.fileID`.
+These should reference `wcf1_file.fileID` through a foreign key.

-The previously required function (`getFooUploadFiles`) to get `UploadFile[]` is no longer needed and can be removed.
+The previously required function (`getFooUploadFiles`) to retrieve `UploadFile[]` is no longer needed and can be removed.

 ### Example